getlantern/systray/README.md

+# systray

 systray is a cross-platform Go library to place an icon and menu in the notification area.

 ## Features

 * Supported on Windows, macOS, and Linux
 * Menu items can be checked and/or disabled
-* Methods may be called from any Goroutine
+* Most functions may be called from any goroutine

 ## API